A Living Will is a type of health care directive that lets you define your wishes for medical treatment and care in an emergency situation.

 What Is a Living Will?

-A Living Will, or Health Care Directive, is a document that tells doctors what end-of-life care and life-sustaining treatment you do (or do not) want to receive if you’re unable to communicate your choices.
-It provides clear instructions for taking care of you during an emergency.
+A Living Will, or Health Care Directive, is a document that tells doctors what end-of-life care and life-sustaining treatment you do (or do not) want to receive if you cannot communicate your choices.
+It provides clear instructions for caring for yourself during an emergency.

-For example, this form allows you to explain your wishes regarding life support, organ donation, resuscitation, tube feeding, mechanical ventilation, dialysis, and medical and surgical treatments.
+For example, this form lets you explain your wishes regarding life support, organ donation, resuscitation, tube feeding, mechanical ventilation, dialysis, and medical and surgical treatments.

 Both documents allow you to define your medical preferences and ensure your healthcare decisions are respected and followed.